tldr-pages/tldr/pages/common/set.md

 `set`

-- Export newly initialized variables to new processes:
+- Export newly initialized variables to child processes:

 `set -a`